 More About Location of the Hypothalamus

 A 3-D animation that shows the location of the hypothalamus in a mouse's brain.
-This animation includes audio narration, please make sure your computer's volume is up so that you can hear it.

 Location of the Hypothalamus Background

 The hypothalamus is located in a very specific location of a mouse's brain, just above the optic chiasm.
 This area controls much of a mouse's basic behavior, including feeding.
 The hypothalamus is one of the areas of the brain that responds to the leptin hormonal signal from fat tissue.
 From Lecture Four of the 2004 Holiday Lectures Series "The Science of Fat."

 Location of the Hypothalamus Teaching Tips

 The animations in this section have a wide variety of classroom applications.
 Use the tips below to get started but look for more specific teaching tips in the near future.
 Please tell us how you are using the animations in your classroom by sending e-mail to email@example.com.

 - Use the animations to make abstract scientific ideas visible and concrete.